 Our findings show that European regions greatly benefit from the presence of immigrant inventors in a number of ways.
 First, we show that native inventors already present in the region patent more in the fields of immigrants.
 Second, immigrant inventors help host regions to enter new technological sectors, and more importantly they contribute to the emergence of technological fields that are unrelated to the current specialization of the region.
 Moreover, we are able to disentangle between two channels of transmission: first, inventor immigrants contribute to the diversification process with their own specific knowledge (knowledge creation); second, they trigger technological change by brokering between the host region and their country of origin (knowledge transfer).
-Finally, we show that immigrant inventors indeed act as agents of technological change, as inferred from the fact that their contribution is larger when their knowledge is not recombined with the local knowledge (in mixed teams of inventors), but it is rather reused (in teams made by only migrant inventors).

-Our work contributes to the existing literature on regional diversification in two important ways.
-First, we provide fresh evidence of unrelated diversification for European regions, which is relatively scant (Boschma 2017) and concerns almost exclusively countries rather than regions (Pinheiro et al. 2018).
-Second, to the studies that in this tradition have looked at who are the agents of structural change (Elekes et al. 2019; Neffke et al. 2018; Whittle et al. 2020), we suggest that also migrant inventors can play this transformative role.
+Finally, we show that immigrant inventors indeed act as agents of technological change, as inferred from the Our work contributes to the existing literature on regional diversification in two important ways.
+First, we provide fresh evidence of unrelated diversification for European regions, which is relatively scant (Boschma, 2017) and concerns almost exclusively countries rather than regions (Pinheiro et al., 2018).
+Second, to the studies that in this tradition have looked at who are the agents of structural change (Elekes et al., 2019; Neffke et al., 2018; Whittle et al., 2020), we suggest that also migrant inventors can play this transformative role.

 We also contribute to the literature on migration and innovation in a number of ways.
 We use novel data that allow us to analyse migrant inventors based on nationality, rather than ethnicity.
-We quantify their contribution to native patenting in the context of European regions, while so far evidence is mainly on the US (S. P. Kerr et al. 2016) or at country level (Bosetti et al. 2015; Fassio et al. 2019).
-Moreover, we complement previous works showing that immigrant inventors play a brokering role (Bahar et al. 2020; Choudhury and Kim 2019), by adding a regional dimension to this analysis.
+We quantify their contribution to native patenting in the context of European regions, while so far evidence is mainly on the US (Kerr et al., 2016) or at country level (Bosetti et al., 2015; Fassio et al., 2019).
+Moreover, we complement previous works showing that immigrant inventors play a brokering role (Bahar et al., 2020; Choudhury & Kim, 2019), by adding a regional dimension to this analysis.

 The work is structured as follows.
-In Section 1 we present a concise review of the literature on regional diversification and relatedness.
+In Sect.
+1 we present a concise review of the literature on regional diversification and relatedness.
 We also briefly review the main findings of the quantitative literature on high-skilled migration and innovation.
 Section 3 is devoted to lay out a conceptual framework to guide the interpretation of our findings.
-Section 4 illustrates the main data sources, while section 5 sketches the empirical analysis.
-In Section 6 results are presented and discussed.
-We conclude in section 7 with a general discussion of our findings and an attempt to delineate some policy implications.
+Section 4 illustrates the main data sources, while Sect.
+5 sketches the empirical analysis.
+In Sect.
+6 results are presented and discussed.
+We conclude in Sect.
+7 with a general discussion of our findings and an attempt to delineate some policy implications.

-2. Theoretical background
+2 Theoretical background

-Among the processes that shape economic and technological development, path dependency is an important one, and suggests that present economic trajectories are bounded to what happened in the past (Dosi 1997).
-This can be the result of historical events, whereby initial conditions lead to specific choices of techniques (David 1985), which often generates technological lockin (Capone et al. 2019).
-More broadly, the concept rests on the evolutionary idea that technological knowledge as well as technological search processes are cumulative by nature: therefore technological development, far from being random, is bound to existing activities (Dosi 1988).
+Among the processes that shape economic and technological development, path dependency is an important one, and suggests that present economic trajectories are bounded to what happened in the past (Dosi, 1997).
+This can be the result of historical events, whereby initial conditions lead to specific choices of techniques (David, 1985) and the emergence of specific organisational forms (Dosi et al., 2020), which may generate technological lock-in (Capone et al., 2019).
+More broadly, the concept rests on the evolutionary idea that technological knowledge as well as technological search processes are cumulative by nature: therefore technological development, far from being random, is bound to existing activities (Dosi, 1988).

-This general law of motion is also telling that the existing capabilities present in an economic system (e.g. social, technological) delimit its growth opportunities and shape the direction of change (Boschma 2017).
+This general law of motion is also telling that the existing capabilities present in an economic system (e.g. social, technological) delimit its growth opportunities and shape the direction of change (Boschma, 2017).